(Published January 2016, last updated April 2023)

 Between Aumont-Aubrac and Figeac, the Chemin de Saint-Jacques passes though three of France’s most beautiful villages.
-The first of these is Saint-Côme-d’Olt which, if you are following my suggested itinerary, you’ll reach around lunch time on the third day of walking (or the eighth day if you started in Le-Puy-en-Velay).
+The first of these is Saint-Côme-d’Olt which, if you are following my suggested itinerary, you’ll reach at the end of the third day of walking on this second stage (or the ninth day if you started in Le Puy-en-Velay).

 Many of the highlights are located a block or two from the GR 65 path and are easily missed as you pass through.

 What will you see as you wander around Saint-Côme-d’Olt?

 As you enter the village, the GR 65 turns left and heads towards the church.
 Instead of following the path, turn right and walk one block further to find Chapelle des Pénitents.

 This beautiful twelfth-century church served as a place of worship for over 800 years and is now an historical monument.
 Since 1930, it has been used as a cinema and community hall, and today it houses an exhibition of ‘twisted towers’ throughout France—a reference to the steeple on the parish church here in the village.

 From the chapel, it is a short walk to l’Ouradou.
 This simple memorial honours the more than 1,500 villagers who lost their lives in 1586 when the plague swept through this region killing three-quarters of the population.

 Continue on to the main square in the middle of the village where you’ll find the sixteenth-century church dedicated to Saint-Côme and Saint-Damian.
 The interior of the church is magnificently decorated in flamboyant gothic style and outside is a large pebble mosaic depicting the shell traditionally carried by pilgrims on their journey.